Clean Tech Internships

 What you need to know

-Up to $25,000 is available for up to 80% of an intern’s salary.
+Up to $30,000 is available to cover 80% of an intern’s salary, training and wrap-around service costs.
 Employers must establish an employment contract with interns and they must be paid following a regular payment cycle.

 Reimbursement will be dispersed midway and at the end of the internship when the required documentation, including intern paystubs, is submitted.